 This November, SDG Week returns for a third year in a row.
 Organised by the Hoffmann Global Institute for Business and Society and INSEAD Student Clubs, with support from Accenture Strategy, the 3-day annual event will convene bright minds and changemakers to better understand how business can help achieve the SDGs around a series of hybrid conversations across campuses.

-This November, INSEAD will discuss how to capture these opportunities during SDG Week - a three-day virtual event co-organised by the Hoffmann Global Institute for Business and Society, and our INSEAD Student Clubs.
-In partnership with Accenture Strategy, SDG Week connects experts and leaders with the INSEAD community - students, faculty, staff, alumni and partners.
-Each day will feature virtual conversations on specific solutions to understand how businesses and societies can create a positive impact in the world, while contributing to the success of the SDGs.
-Co-designed with 8 student clubs, the 2020 edition will explore impact investing; careers in sustainability; impact entrepreneurship; and equity, diversity and inclusion.
-It will also present student-led initiatives contributing to the SDGs.
+SDG Week connects experts and leaders with the INSEAD community - students, faculty, staff, alumni and partners.
+Each day will feature conversations on specific solutions to understand how businesses and societies can create a positive impact in the world, while contributing to the success of the SDGs.
+Co-designed with 5 student MBA clubs and MiM students, the 2021 edition will explore how to get started on the sustainability journey, redefining capitalism to catalyse systemic change to various other session on Africa, gender equality, impact investment and more.

 We want our community to truly understand that achieving the SDGs opens smart new ways of doing business that are good for people and the planet.
 Together, we can take the world closer to achieving our global goals.

 We look forward to seeing you there.
 Register now!